 The proposed severance will facilitate the construction of one additional single detached dwelling on an urban lot.
-Ground-oriented residential dwellings are the predominant housing type in this Fonthill neighbourhood, with single detached dwellings and townhouses making up the majority of that mix.
-Single detached dwellings are also the only (principle) permitted use under the site-specific R1-302 zoning.
+Ground-oriented residential dwellings are the predominant housing type in this Fonthill neighbourhood, with majority being single detached dwellings.
+Single detached dwellings are also the only (principle) permitted use under the R1 zoning.

-The extra residential lot will facilitate a more compact built form helping to reduce the amount of underutilized urban land within the Fonthill Village.
+The extra residential lot will facilitate a more compact built form helping to reduce the amount of under-utilized urban land within the Fonthill Village.
 It will also help the Town to meet or exceed its delineated built boundary intensification targets.
 The proposed dwelling will also help contribute towards the municipal property tax base which helps financially support the maintenance of linear infrastructure and public service facilities.
 The existing water and sanitary sewer mains already extend along the frontage of the subject lands but would be better utilized with additional building connections.